AnshurajS/Exoplanet-Explorer-CS355/readme.md

 # Exoplanet Explorer

 A single-page web application for exploring, searching, and saving your favorite exoplanets using NASA’s Exoplanet Archive API.
-Featuring user authentication, animated backgrounds, live search filtering, and non-blocking notifications.
+Featuring user authentication, animated backgrounds, live search filtering, and notifications.

 ---